Vz. 50: Design

 Vz.
 50s were sold commercially but most were distributed to police agencies under control of the Ministry of the Interior.

 They were produced initially at Strakonice and later at Uherský Brod.

-Manufacture ended in 1970 with the refinement of the pistol in a new model known as the Vz.
+Manufacturing ended in 1970 with the refinement of the pistol in a new model known as the Vz.
 70.

 Markings

 Serial numbers

 Serial numbers start at 650001, continuing from the discontinued vz.
 27 serial number range.

-Pistols manufactured at the Strakonice factory fall in the 740000 range.
+Pistols manufactured at the Strakonice factory end in the 740000 range.

 Pistols manufactured at Uhersky Brod have 5 digit serial numbers preceded by a letter (which may change in the middle of a number series).

 Date stamp

 On the Vz.70, the last two digits of the year of manufacture are stamped on the left rear of the slide next to the proof stamp (a lion superimposed on an "N").

 Government property stamp

 Vz 50s bearing a stamp of crossed swords indicates they were government property.